dbt-markwan/dbt-log-retriever/README.md

 - Fetches all environments from your dbt Cloud account
 - Flexible filtering by deployment types, environment names, or IDs
-- **Server-side filtering** for efficient run queries using API parameters
+- **Efficient data fetching** with configurable limit parameter
-- Date range filtering by creation time or finish time
+- Date range filtering by creation time or finish time (client-side precision)
-- Configurable run limits per environment
+- Hybrid approach: reduced API payload + precise filtering
 - Downloads run details and optionally writes combined logs from run steps
 - Concurrent processing for faster retrieval
 - Organizes logs by environment in a structured directory